Kaine Parker: Spider-Island

 During the Spider Island storyline, the Jackal further mutates Kaine into Tarantula, a spider-like creature resembling Man-Spider.
 As Tarantula, he is put under Adriana Soria's control, acting as a henchman to the Jackal.
-During a battle with Spider-Man, Kaine is submerged in a pool of highly concentrated cure for the Spider-Virus, breaking his mental link with Soria and curing his degeneration.
+Knowing about the genetic relationship between Kaine and Peter, Soria sends Kaine to Horizon Labs to tamper with a cure being developed for the "Spider-Virus".
+This culminates in a battle with Peter, during which Kaine is forcefully submerged in a pool of the cure.
+Kaine re-emerges, his mind-link with Soria broken and his degeneration healed.